Damages and Materiality: Effects on voluntary disclosure: Model framework

-The presence of the prompt reward determined by $\rho_{t}$ above causes the corresponding equilibrium trend curve $\gamma_{t}$ to rise, as in the (Dye, 2017) framework.
-Indeed the following result is established in Section 7.
-(The notation $h_\rho$ is as in Section 5.1.)
+The presence of the increasing liability-share factor $\rho _{t}$ above causes the corresponding equilibrium trend curve $\gamma _{t}$ to rise, just as in the (Dye, 2017) framework.
+This is not special to this choice, although the situation is particularly transparent: indeed the following result is established in Appendix A. (The notation $h_{\rho }$ is as in Section 3.4.)
+The charge $c$ is necessarily below the initial valuation $\gamma_0=1$.